MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

     [Group Policy analytics](/mem/intune/configuration/group-policy-analytics) can analyze your on-premises GPOs, see if those same settings are supported in the cloud, and create a policy using those settings.

-  - If you have existing policies that issue certificates, manage BitLocker, and provide endpoint protection, then these features will need moved ??"moved"?? to Intune or Configuration Manager (with a [CMG](/mem/configmgr/core/clients/manage/cmg/overview) and [co-management](/mem/configmgr/comanage/how-to-prepare-win10)).
+  - If you have existing policies that issue certificates, manage BitLocker, and provide endpoint protection, then you need to migrate these policies to Intune or Configuration Manager (with a [CMG](/mem/configmgr/core/clients/manage/cmg/overview) and [co-management](/mem/configmgr/comanage/how-to-prepare-win10)).

     For more information, see: